 - Experience with animal behavioral or medical issues is a plus, but is not necessary.

-- Foster parents must have common sense and patience, as well as be willing to nurse any injury and/or illness — with the understanding that some issues may result in the death of an animal.
+- Foster parents must have common sense and patience, as well as be willing to nurse potential injury and/or illness.

-- Foster parents must be able to transport their foster animal to and from the Aggieland Humane Society during business hours, and to and from veterinarian providers, should the need arise.
+- Foster parents must be able to transport their foster animal to and from the Aggieland Humane Society during business hours, and to and from veterinarians, should the need arise.

-- Cats will need to remain indoors at all times and dogs must be crate trained (handouts provided)
+- Cats will need to remain indoors at all times and dogs must be crate trained (instructions provided)